-Steel weights are considered best practice.
+The use of steel weights are considered best practice.
 The mass should be a minimum of 5kg at 40m intervals.

 Where steel weights are not used, longlines should be set with a minimum of 8.5kg at 40m intervals when using rocks, and a minimum of 6kg at 20m intervals when using concrete weights.